Mandate for Leadership: Mandate III: Policy Strategies for the 1990s

-Mandate IV
+Mandate IV: Turning Ideas into Action

 Prior to the 1996 U.S. presidential election, Heritage published the fourth Mandate for Leadership edition.
 Mandate for Leadership IV: Turning Ideas into Action was aimed at Congress, and focused on presenting a political strategy for Congress to continue the conservative policies of the outgoing Republican presidential administration.
 This edition of Mandate was offered as study material at an orientation conference attended by both Democratic and Republican freshman congressmen held by The Heritage Foundation and Empower America.
 In particular, a chapter on moving an agenda through Congress was recommended by Senate Majority Leader Trent Lott to House Speaker Newt Gingrich.

-Mandate V
+Mandate V: Mandate for Leadership 2000

 The fifth edition in the Mandate series, Mandate for Leadership 2000, included the edited transcripts of nine nonpartisan public sessions held by Heritage in 2000 called "The Keys to a Successful Presidency".
 The forums focused on how past presidents and administrations implemented their policy agendas from their first day in office.
 Participants included Leon Panetta, former chief of staff to President Clinton; Martin Anderson, who advised President Reagan on domestic policy; Zbigniew Brzezinski, national security adviser to President Carter; and columnist Robert Novak.
 Historian and former congressional aide, Alvin S. Felzenberg was Mandate for Leadership 2000s project director.

-Mandate VI
+Mandate VI: Principles to Limit Government, Expand Freedom, and Strengthen America

 In 2005, Heritage published the sixth edition, Mandate for Leadership: Principles to Limit Government, Expand Freedom, and Strengthen America.
 This edition of Mandate was just 156 pages long.
 According to Heritage, the shorter length reflected that policies and ideas from the early Mandate editions had, by the time of this publication, largely become part of the mainstream debate.

-Mandate VII
+Mandate VII: Blueprint for Reform

 The seventh edition, Mandate for Leadership: Blueprint for Reform, was published in November 2016, shortly after the 2016 U.S. presidential election won by Donald Trump.
 This edition was longer than prior editions, published in three volumes, (Note: Part I, Blueprint for Balance: A Federal Budget for 2017; Part II, Blueprint for Reform: A Comprehensive Policy Agenda for a New Administration in 2017; and Part III, Blueprint for a New Administration: Priorities for the President.) in part because much of the progress of the foundation's public policy agenda had been lost during the presidency of Barack Obama.
 In 2018, Heritage claimed the Trump administration had by then embraced 64%, or nearly 2/3rds, of 334 proposed policies in the foundation's Mandate for Leadership.

-Mandate VIII
+Mandate VIII: Mandate 2020: Clear Vision for the Next Administration

 The eighth edition, Mandate 2020: Clear Vision for the Next Administration, was published in July 2020.
 A companion document, Solutions 2020, was also released.